Approx. Time Difference

 - Monitor the daily personal decisions, choices, and activities of individual participants any more than is the case on the home campus.

-UCEAP takes reasonable safety measures with its programs, and counsels students on potential risks and necessary precautions.
+UCEAP takes reasonable safety measures with its programs, and advise students on potential risks and necessary precautions.
 You and your family have a role to play in minimizing potential dangers.
 UCEAP expects you to participate actively in minimizing your risks while abroad.
 Pay careful attention to all information shared with you as you prepare to study in Rio and while you are living in Rio.

 An understanding of the social reality and close attention to your surroundings may help you avoid potential problems.

 Read the US Department of State, Brazil country information.